raindropio/mobile/README.md

 ##### App features:
 - One codebase for iOS and Android thanks to React Native
-- Truly native look and feel, including navigation, tabbed interface and split-view on iPad
+- Truly native look and feel, including navigation and split-view on iPad
 - Share extension
 - Login in with Google, Facebook, Twitter and Vkontakte
 - Themes support
-- Multilingual UI: translated to 21 languages
+- Multilingual UI

 ##### Folders structure:
 - src